Murty walks around the room, reading from his copy of A Streetcar Named Desire." Elizabeth watches him nervously, unsure of what to do.

 "Why else would he try to hurt her so much?
 Stanley goes out of his way to destroy Blanche."

 "Are you saying that Blanche is blameless?
-Because if you are, were reading a different play.
+Because if you are, we’re reading a different play.
 How did Blanche treat Stanley?," Murty questions, taking a seat on his desk.

 "Pretty badly," Elizabeth says softly.